Consensys/UniversalToken-extendable/documentation/docs/extensions/getting-started.md

     await token.registerExtension(allowExtContract.address);

 !!! note
     This function can only be executed by the current token manager address.
 To determine the current token manager address, you can use the `function manager() public view returns (address)` function.
+Example: `const manager = await token.manager()`